darylblake/csvtodatabase/README.md

 this will output clean_filename.csv which will be modified with some escaped data.
 Then run the initial command to import it.

 $ php csvtodatabase.php clean_filename.csv

+TODO: Add support for mysql 5.6 the types are not strict enough.
+Working well with mysql 5.5 from the CLI.